 What If I’m Partially At Fault for Causing My Spinal Cord Damage in Florida?

 If you were partially responsible for the accident that caused your spinal cord injury, don’t panic.
-Florida is a pure comparative negligence state, meaning accident victims can still seek compensation in a personal injury lawsuit as long as they aren’t 100% at fault.
+Florida is a modified comparative negligence state with a 51% rule, meaning accident victims can still seek compensation in a personal injury lawsuit as long as they aren’t mostly at fault.

 However, your damages will be reduced by your percentage of fault.
 For example, if you’re assigned 40% of the blame, you can only recover 60% of your awarded damages.